MaykaS/task-time-manager/README.md

 All endpoints require a valid JWT token.

 ### Endpoints
 - `POST /api/auth/register`: Registers a new user.
+(No token needed)
 - `POST /api/auth/login`: Logs in a user and returns a JWT token.
+(No token needed)
 - `GET /api/tasks`: Retrieves all tasks for the logged-in user.
+(Token required)
 - `POST /api/tasks`: Creates a new task.
+(Token required)
 - `PUT /api/tasks/:taskId` : Modify an existing task.
+(Token required)
 - `DELETE /api/tasks/:taskId`: Delete an existing task.
+(Token required)
 - `PATCH /api/tasks/:taskId/complete`: Mark an existing task as complete.
+(Token required)
+- `POST /api/auth/logout`: Logs out the user by invalidating the token or clearing the session.
+(Token required)

 ~~For detailed API documentation, please refer to the [API Docs](link-to-swagger-or-postman-collection).~~